At Least 380 Whales Dead In Australia Mass Stranding - UrduPoint

 "They haven't stranded.
 So we've been more successful than not."
 The causes of mass strandings remain unknown -- even to scientists who have been studying the phenomenon for decades.

-However, some researchers have suggested the highly sociable pilot whales may have gone off track after feeding close to the shoreline or by following one or two whales that strayed.
+Some researchers have suggested the pilot whales may have gone off track after feeding close to the shoreline or by following one or two whales that strayed.

 Tasmanian environment department marine biologist Kris Carlyon said it was a "natural event" with strandings of the species occurring regularly throughout history in both southern Australian and neighbouring New Zealand.